IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

 and defines the expected effect of each operation.

-The ``Lock`` operation creates the contract, initializing the model contract state (using :hsobj:`Plutus.Contract.Test.ContractModel.$=` and generated ``Lens`` operations), mints the game :term:`token` (using :hsobj:`Plutus.Contract.Test.ContractModel.mint`), deposits it in the creator's wallet, and withdraws the Ada locked in the contract (using :hsobj:`Plutus.Contract.Test.ContractModel.deposit` and :hsobj:`Plutus.Contract.Test.ContractModel.withdraw`):
+The ``Lock`` operation creates the contract, initializing the model contract state (using ``%=`` and generated ``Lens`` operations), mints the game :term:`token` (using :hsobj:`Plutus.Contract.Test.ContractModel.Interface.mint`), deposits it in the creator's wallet, and withdraws the Ada locked in the contract (using :hsobj:`Plutus.Contract.Test.ContractModel.Interface.deposit` and :hsobj:`Plutus.Contract.Test.ContractModel.Interface.withdraw`):

 .. literalinclude:: GameModel.hs
    :start-after: START nextState Lock v1
    :end-before: END nextState Lock v1

-A :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` actually tracks not only the contract model state (in our case the ``GameModel`` type), but also the quantities of :term:`tokens<token>` expected to be in each wallet, which are checked at the end of each test.
-It is these expectations that are manipulated by :hsobj:`Plutus.Contract.Test.ContractModel.mint`, :hsobj:`Plutus.Contract.Test.ContractModel.deposit`, etc... don't confuse them with operations that *actually* mint or move :term:`tokens<token>` in the implementation.
-The :hsobj:`Plutus.Contract.Test.ContractModel.ModelState` type contains all of this information.
+A :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel` actually tracks not only the contract model state (in our case the ``GameModel`` type), but also the quantities of :term:`tokens<token>` expected to be in each wallet, which are checked at the end of each test.
+It is these expectations that are manipulated by :hsobj:`Plutus.Contract.Test.ContractModel.Interface.mint`, :hsobj:`Plutus.Contract.Test.ContractModel.Interface.deposit`, etc... don't confuse them with operations that *actually* mint or move :term:`tokens<token>` in the implementation.
+The :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ModelState` type contains all of this information.

-When making a guess, we need to check parts of the contract state (which we read using :hsobj:`Plutus.Contract.Test.ContractModel.viewContractState`), and then we update the stored password, game value, and wallet contents appropriately.
-(Here :hsobj:`Plutus.Contract.Test.ContractModel.$~` applies a function to modify a field of the contract state).
+When making a guess, we need to check parts of the contract state (which we read using :hsobj:`Plutus.Contract.Test.ContractModel.Interface.viewContractState`), and then we update the stored password, game value, and wallet contents appropriately.

 .. literalinclude:: GameModel.hs
    :start-after: START nextState Guess v1
    :end-before: END nextState Guess v1

-``GiveToken`` just transfers the game :term:`token` from one wallet to another using :hsobj:`Plutus.Contract.Test.ContractModel.transfer`.
+``GiveToken`` just transfers the game :term:`token` from one wallet to another using :hsobj:`Plutus.Contract.Test.ContractModel.Interface.transfer`.

 .. literalinclude:: GameModel.hs
    :start-after: START nextState GiveToken v1
    :end-before: END nextState GiveToken v1

-At the end of each test, the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` framework checks that every wallet contains the :term:`tokens<token>` that the model says it should.
+At the end of each test, the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel` framework checks that every wallet contains the :term:`tokens<token>` that the model says it should.

-We can exercise the :hsobj:`Plutus.Contract.Test.ContractModel.nextState` function already by generating and 'running' tests, even though we have not yet connected these tests to the real contract.
+We can exercise the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextState` function already by generating and 'running' tests, even though we have not yet connected these tests to the real contract.
 Doing so immediately reveals a problem: